one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 ## Before you Begin

 If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are limited to a specific set of Microsoft Azure regions that you can use.
-Please use either the **East US, South Central US, West Europe, Southeast Asia, West US 2, or West Central US locations**.
-Otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.
+Please use any of the following otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

+* **East US**
+* **South Central US**
+* **West US 2**
+* **West Central**

 ## Task 1 - Setup an IaaS Virtual Machine via Azure CLI